At a Glance

 Flower Description

-bright rose-purple to magenta-pink; dense cylindrical terminal spikes of small two-lipped tubular flowers on erect square stems
+Rose-purple to magenta-pink; dense cylindrical terminal spikes 2-3 inches (5-7 cm) of small tubular two-lipped flowers on erect square stems

 Foliage Description

-medium green; oblong to ovate, prominently wrinkled (rugose), scallop-edged, aromatic; square stems
+Medium green, oblong to ovate, prominently wrinkled (rugose), scallop-edged, aromatic; square stems (family trait)

 Growing Conditions